osp/osp.tools.fons/README.md

 ### GlyphTracer

+- To launch GlyphTracer, there are two possibilities:
+    - from your file manager, double-click on the file `glyphtracer` inside the `glyphtracer-1.4` folder
+    - from the terminal, go to the `glyphtracer-1.4` folder and run `./glyphtracer`.
+This will let you know more output in case of errors.
-- Launch GlyphTracer and feed in the .bmp image (otherwise it will complain).
+- Feed in the .bmp image in 1 bit (otherwise it will complain).
 - For each given glyph, click on the letter you want to use.
 - Change the characters subset in the bottom left dropdown menu to select more glyphs.

-IMPORTANT: If you zoom out to select the letters, don't forget to go back to zoom 1 before generating the font file.
-Don't close GlyphTracer before checking the .sfd file, then you can export again if you forgot to zoom back in.
+### Post-production

-### Merging fonts
+#### Merging fonts

 In case you want to complete an existing font, you can use the script `mergeFonts.py`.

     python mergeFonts.py fonte1.ufo fonte2.ufo ...  fonte17.ufo fonte-out.ufo

-### Metrics and kernings
+#### Metrics and kernings

 A big part of type design is about managing the white space around the letters (metrics) and exceptions for specific couples of letters (kernings).